gewebe/SyliusProductDepositPlugin/README.md

 namespace App\Entity\Product;

 use Doctrine\ORM\Mapping as ORM;
-use Gweb\SyliusProductDepositPlugin\Entity\ProductVariantInterface as ProductVariantDepositInterface;
+use Gewebe\SyliusProductDepositPlugin\Entity\ProductVariantInterface as ProductVariantDepositInterface;
-use Gweb\SyliusProductDepositPlugin\Entity\ProductVariantDepositTrait;
+use Gewebe\SyliusProductDepositPlugin\Entity\ProductVariantDepositTrait;
 use Sylius\Component\Core\Model\ProductVariant as BaseProductVariant;

 /**